Skip to main content

 My mallow - also in the kitchen garden, still has some leaves, dandelion is another easy addition.
 In spring, I use nettles - flash cooking preserves the allergy busting enzymes!

 My younger grandson loves purslane, which volunteers in our back guarden, and I have him help me gather it with other greens in summer.
+Purslane is one of the best vegetable sources of omega 3 fatty acids.

 The small dark seeds in the quinoa are Good King Henry, served with coconut milk yogurt and Khoubiza.
 I sometimes forget how much flavor pesto or khoubiza adds to a dish - and it's an easy way to eat more fiber and nutrient rich greens!